How to Connect Microsoft SQL Server to Google Sheets

-Microsoft SQL Server is a Relational Database Management System (RDMS) that supports business intelligence, analytics applications, and transaction processing, usually in corporate IT environments.
+Microsoft SQL Server is a Relational Database Management System (RDMS) that supports business intelligence, analytics applications, and transaction processing.
 MS SQL Server is built on a SQL-based architecture, and enables users to navigate, search, and analyze data stored in tables using SQL queries.

-But SalesOps and RevOps team members often don’t have the SQL skills needed to leverage Microsoft SQL Server.
+But non-technical teams like SalesOps and RevOps often don’t have the SQL skills needed to leverage Microsoft SQL Server.
 They prefer to handle data in Google Sheets, due to its familiar interface and flexibility.
-That’s why many of our customers import data from MS SQL Server into Google Sheets.
+That’s why many import data from MS SQL Server into Google Sheets.

 Here are the top ways to connect Microsoft SQL Server to Google Sheets, including how to set up each option.

-TL;DR: Coefficient is the easiest way to connect Microsoft SQL Server to Google Sheets
+Top 3 ways to connect MS SQL Server to Google Sheets

 Non-technical team members can easily import tables and datasets from SQL Server into Google Sheets with Coefficient’s user-friendly, intuitive data inline previewer.